The ambitious life is often misunderstood.

 The key word is OVERALL.

 Your lifestyle opens certain doors to you based on your internal rhythm (thoughts/habits/actions) and what you surround yourself with.
-The more valuable gateways are only accessible once you’ve built a proper foundation for yourself.
+The more valuable gateways are only accessible once you’ve built a strong foundation for yourself.

 Long term goals = Long term net benefits

 Every breakthrough or finished project changes who you are as a person.
 Both physical and mental changes alter your lens of consciousness, revealing new options.
-However, in order to create such a reality for yourself, you have to destroy your old limitations by making yourself vulnerable to “failure”.
+However, to create such a reality for yourself, you have to destroy your old limitations by making yourself vulnerable to “failure”.

 Why are you ambitious?
 What are you working for?
 What does freedom mean to you?